SegFaultMaker/shelby/README.md

 # 🐚 shelby: ELF to Shellcode Converter
-A small, efficient utility to extract bytecode from ELF executables and transform it into ready-to-use shellcode for x64 binaries.
+A small, efficient utility to extract bytecode from ELF executables and transform it into ready-to-use shellcode.

 ## ✨ Features

-*   🔍 **ELF Parsing:** Reliably parses ELF (Executable and Linkable Format) files to locate relevant sections.
-*   🔄 **Bytecode Extraction:** Extracts raw machine code (bytecode) from specified sections of an ELF.
 *   🛠️ **Shellcode Generation:** Converts the extracted bytecode into a format suitable for shellcode injection.
-*   🚀 **Lightweight & Fast:** Developed in C for minimal overhead and maximum performance.
-*   🧩 **Simple Integration:** Generates shellcode that can be easily integrated into exploits or custom loaders.

-  (x32 bit support in progress)
+*   ⚙️ **x32 Bit Files Support:** Working with x32 and x64 bit files
 ---